imperativethane/tutorials/Testing/testing-structure.md

 ## Feature Testing/Browser Testing

 Feature tests exercise behaviour by simulating a user navigating the application in a web browser.

+Feature tests often incorporate every layer of the application and — using WebDriverI/O and Mocha — exercise features in the same way that a human user would.
+They’re a good tool for reproducing end-user behavior.

+Feedback from feature tests is usually in terms of HTML (i.e. that text or button that you said would be on the page isn’t on the page).

+Because feature tests typically hit every layer of a developer’s stack, they are slower than tests at lower layers, and errors thrown in feature tests can be difficult to interpret and provide little guidance on what the developer can do to resolve them.

+Their value, however, is in developer confidence that the software functions as expected.

 #### Example One